Calendar apps split into two categories: viewing/scheduling apps and meeting scheduling tools. Both are essential for modern professionals.

 Compromise: Less polished UI than premium options.
 Lacks advanced features (natural language input).

 Fantastical is the premium calendar app for Mac and iOS.
-Natural language event creation, beautiful design, calendar sets (group different calendars for different contexts), built-in meeting scheduling.
+Natural language event creation, beautiful design, calendar sets (group different calendars for different contexts), built-in meeting scheduling, task integration.

 Features: